Celebrating 20 Years of Distinguished Advocacy, Support, and Fostering Collaboration!

 Innovation, commercialisation and technology transfer are crucial for South African universities as they drive economic growth, enhance research impact, and foster job creation.
 By translating academic research into practical solutions, universities can address local challenges, stimulate entrepreneurship, and support the development of industries and contribute to the country’s sustainable development and technological advancement.

-Research and Innovation Impact
+Research and Innovation – Societal Impact Case Studies

 The primary goal of this initiative is to illustrate the profound positive influence that South African universities have on addressing societal challenges.
-By sharing impactful case studies, we aim to inspire and inform the public, stakeholders, and the global community about the valuable contributions that universities make towards creating positive change.
+By sharing societal impact case studies, we aim to inspire and inform the public, stakeholders, and the global community about the valuable contributions that universities make towards creating positive change.

 Cooperation and Collaboration